ypadron/frontend-nanodegree-feedreader/README.md

 ## Description

-Use Jasmine to complete a test suite for a pre-existing web based application that reads RSS feeds.
+Use Jasmine to complete a set of four test suites for a pre-existing web based application that reads RSS feeds.

 ## Instructions